dos-group/gardening-adventure/ReadMe.md

 - disconnect monitor and ethernet, verify connectivity on Wireless and ssh access

 ## Setting up Kubernetes
+PLEASE REMOVE IF MENTIONED IN OTHER SECTION

 ### Master node setup
+PLEASE REMOVE IF MENTIONED IN OTHER SECTION
 ### worker node setup
+PLEASE REMOVE IF MENTIONED IN OTHER SECTION

 ## Setting up B.A.T.M.A.N